Affliction (novel)

 Affliction is a 2013 urban fantasy novel by American writer Laurell K. Hamilton, the 22nd book in the Anita Blake: Vampire Hunter series.
 The novel follows Anita Blake and her various lovers as she travels to Colorado and works to uncover a series of murders and infections involving flesh-eating zombies.

 Cover art was released to media outlets in October 2012.
 Affliction was published in July 2013 in hardcover and e-book editions.
 An unabridged audiobook followed later that year.
 Affliction’s publication coincided with the twentieth anniversary of the Anita Blake character.
 In 2013 it reached #5 on the New York Times bestseller list in multiple categories.

 Plot

-Anita Blake gets a call from Micah's mother.
-Micah's father has been bitten by a zombie and is close to death.
-Anita, Micah, Nathaniel, and her bodyguards fly to Colorado so Micah can see his father and make amends for his estrangement from the family.
-While in Colorado, Anita discovers that Micah's father is not an isolated case and there have been several deaths and disappearances related to the flesh-eating zombies.
-Aided by Jean-Claude (who is now the head of a new American vampire council) and Edward, Anita works to uncover the mystery of the flesh-eating zombies in time to save Micah's father.